List of A Fist Within Four Walls characters: But Tak-liu

 But Tak-liu (畢得了 (Bat1 Dak1 Liu5)), portrayed by Lam Tsz-sin, is Kuen's roommate and one of Tiu Lan's tenant.
 He works as a general contractor and was the first person to bring Kuen into the walled city.
 He is married to Lau Tai, and they have one son, Siu-san.

 Duen Chit-keung

 Duen Chit-keung (段折韁 (Dyun6 Zit3 Goeng1)), portrayed by Stephen Ho, is Fung's uncle and the younger brother of Duen Tung-tin.
 He is a Bajiquan master and the original owner of the Duen family's Bajiquan kwoon.
 Keung falls in love with Fa Man who uses this as an advantage to extract the truth of what happened in 1945.
-Keung cowardness in 1945 leads him to frame Kuen and Man's father for the death of his brother, when in fact he knows who the actual killer of his brother is.
+Keung's cowardice in 1945 leads him to frame Kuen and Man's father for the death of his brother, when in fact he knows who the actual killer of his brother is.
 Jonathan Wong portrayed a younger Duen Chit-keung.
 He is later killed by Yeung Chuk-luen's 'fierce tiger climbing mountain'.